duneanalytics/docs/docs/api/api-reference/index.md

 ---
 ### Execution and Results Flow

 Going through these endpoints will teach you how to run an execution and grab it's results.
+You can specify the `performance` level of executions (see example in [execute query id](../api-reference/execute-query-id.md)).

 <div class="cards grid" markdown>
 - [Authentication](../api-reference/authentication.md)